 British forces landed on the “toe” of Italy on September 3, 1943.
 The Italian government surrendered almost immediately, but German forces had prepared to fight without their assistance.

 American forces landed at Salerno and additional British forces at Tarnato.
 While the rough terrain prevented fast movement and proved ideal for defense, the Allies continued to push the Germans northward throughout the rest of the year.

 Tens of thousands of troops, on both sides, were killed or listed as missing, while hundreds of thousands more were wounded.
-And, of course as in most every major campaign of the war hundreds of thousands of civilians were killed, while countless more were wounded, raped, left homeless and otherwise traumatized.
+And, of course, as in almost every major campaign of the war, hundreds of thousands of civilians were killed, while countless more were wounded, raped, left homeless, and otherwise traumatized.

 In this article, we present a series of both rare and classic color pictures made throughout the Italian Campaign by LIFE’s photographer Carl Mydans.
 It’s worth noting that, within weeks of the start of the invasion of Sicily, the Fascist dictator Benito Mussolini, who had ruled Italy for more than two decades, was booted from power and arrested.

 In the spring of 1945 Allied forces penetrated that final German defensive line to enter the fertile plains of the Po River valley.
 On May 2, the Germans in Italy surrendered.
 Less generally acclaimed than other phases of World War II, the campaign in Italy nevertheless played a vital role in the overall conduct of the war.

 (Photo credit: Carl Mydans / Life Pictures / Getty Images).